openzipkin/docker-java/RATIONALE.md

 ### We want the smallest base image

-We are often criticized for the size of our sDdocker image, as it is an ancillary part of people's environments.
+We are often criticized for the size of our Docker image, as it is an ancillary part of people's environments.
 Zipkin's 'slim' build is currently a 26MB jar file.
 The bulk of the size left is the JRE.
 Here's a comparison of size between a comparible build of the same JRE, one with Distroless (Debian based) and the